CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

    ![](../media/miyagi-image21.png)

-### Task 4: Run Miyagi Frontend Locally
+### Task 4: Run the Miyagi Frontend Locally
-In this task, you will run the Miyagi frontend locally by installing dependencies using npm and yarn, and then starting the development server.
+In this task, you will run the Miyagi frontend locally by installing dependencies using npm and yarn and then starting the development server.
 You will verify its functionality by accessing the local development server in the browser.

 1. Open a new terminal: By navigating  **miyagi/ui** and right-clicking on **ui/typescript**.
 In the cascading menu, select **Open in intergate Terminal**.